fenago/ml-bootcamp/Lab_2.md

-Please
-refer to appendix C for more details about this equation.

-To
-implement the normal equation, we need to do the following:
+To implement the normal equation, we need to do the following:

 1. [Create